waghostel/Vocabeey-ChromeBuildInAI/docs/testing/TESTING_INSTRUCTIONS.md

 **Steps**:

 1. Navigate to a news article (e.g., BBC News, Medium, Wikipedia)
-2. Click the Language Learning Assistant extension icon in toolbar
+2. Click the Vocabeey extension icon in toolbar
 3. Wait for processing to complete
 4. Verify learning interface opens in a new tab